 What does ISO mean?

-The organization sets and maintains a variety of industrial and commercial standards, including for photography.
+The organization sets and maintains various industrial and commercial standards, and the photography market is one of them.
 Previous camera standards ASA and DIN were combined to create the ISO standard in 1974.

-How is ISO measured?
+How is it measured?

 The effects of manipulating ISO

 The effects of changing the value are simple to understand.
 A higher ISO setting will make a sensor more sensitive and, therefore, make an image brighter.
 At the same time, increasing the ISO creates more grain or noise.
 It isn’t mentioned often, but a higher ISO can also deteriorate dynamic range and colors.
 These are important reasons to keep ISO as low as possible.

 Look at the images above to see an example of differences between low and high sensitivity levels.
 We didn’t make any edits to these images.
 I cropped them so you can better inspect the differences, though.
 Furthermore, we must note we shot these photos using a Nikon D610, which has a full-frame sensor.
 Such bigger sensors are significantly superior when handling noise.
 The differences will be more pronounced when using smaller sensors, such as ones found on smartphones.

 With that in mind, the images above still show a significant difference in image quality.
 Not only is the high-ISO one grainier, but the quality in colors and dynamic range have changed.

 When should I increase the ISO?

 I have said it time and again: grain can’t ruin a good photograph.
 Composition, subject, meaning, and many other intangibles are far more critical.
 Play with the sensitivity; just be conscious of why you’re doing it, and its consequences.